Where can I find the application to apply to Chadron State College?

 How do I pay the university?

-You can wire your funds from your bank in your country to our bank.
+You can wire your funds from your bank in your country to First National Bank of Chadron through Midwest Independent Bank (intermediary bank that will accept funds for First National Bank).
 You can also pay online via credit or check card or mail a check to CSC.

 Does CSC offer an ESL program?